Does Oregon State University have a nursing program?

 Can I get a bachelor’s degree in Pre-Nursing at OSU?

 No. Pre-nursing students at OSU who intend to transfer to nursing school cannot earn a bachelor’s degree in "pre-nursing" specifically.
 However, students can be in the University Exploratory Studies Program if they are going to only complete prerequisites before transfering to a Bachelor's of Science in Nursing (BSN) program elsewhere.
 Students who do wish to pursue a bachelor’s degree while fulfilling nursing prerequisites may select any major that aligns with their interests.
-Majors in the College of Public Health and Human Sciences (PHHS) are popular options for students who choose this path.
-The Kinesiology major within PHHS has an option in Pre-Therapy and Allied Health that does include a Pre-Nursing track.
+Majors in the College of Health are popular options for students who choose this path.
+The Kinesiology major within College of Health has an option in Pre-Therapy and Allied Health that does include a Pre-Nursing track.